Lars Wistedt

-Biography
+Life and career

-Wistedt was born in 1964.
-He is a graduate of the Swedish Defence University after which he joined the Royal Swedish Army as an officer.
+Wistedt was born on 3 March 1964.
+He was a graduate of the Swedish Defence University after which he joined the Royal Swedish Army as an officer.
 He subsequently served as an intelligence officer with the Command and Control Regiment specialising in foreign operations.
 After leaving the military, he worked as a security consultant in various countries including Africa and the Middle East.

 He first became active for the SD in Haga where he sat on the party's executive board and focused on matters related to tax and education.
 For the 2022 Swedish general election, Wistedt stood as a candidate for the party in the Uppsala County constituency and was elected to the Riksdag.
-He takes Seat 287 in parliament.
-In the Riksdag he serves on the committees for defense, education and the constitution.
+He held Seat 287 in parliament.
+In the Riksdag he served on the committees for defense, education and the constitution.

+Wistedt died on 25 November 2024, at the age of 60, while traveling with a NATO delegation in Canada.
+His Riksdag seat was taken over by Kent Kumpula.